CELTA, TEFL, or TESOL?

 When do schools look for EFL teachers?

 The biggest hiring times fall between August and October and again in December and January.
-There is also a surge before summertime (April to June) where schools begin looking for EFL teachers for summer camps and intensive language classes.
+There is also a surge before summertime (April to June) when schools begin looking for EFL teachers for summer camps and intensive language classes.
 That being said, we are always receiving job openings throughout the year, so any time is a good time to get certified.

 Do I need a visa to study and work in Italy?

 If you are a citizen of an EU country, you are free to study and work within the EU without requiring a visa.
-If you are a student from outside the EU area, you can apply for a 3 month tourist visa, and you are free to study during this period.
+If you are a student from outside the EU area, you can apply for a 3-month tourist visa, and you are free to study during this period.
 As it´s quite complicated for non-Europeans to obtain a working visa for Italy, you could apply for a student visa which allows you to work up to 20-25 hours per week.
 Min 20 study hours/week are required.
 This means you´ll need to sign up for our Teacher Development Course or for example an intensive Italian course after your TESOL course.

 Non-EU citizens should check with their local consulate to find out the specific requirements and/or paperwork they will need.